Types of Property Investment in the USA for Foreigners

-Most strip malls are located just off of a major road in a suburban neighborhood with mixed-use facilities.
+Most strip malls are located just off of a major road in a suburban neighbourhood with mixed-use facilities.

 Industrial Property Investment

-Industrial real estate investments can consist of everything from industrial warehouses leased to distribution centers or over long-term agreements for storage units’ facilities and even car washes!
+Industrial real estate investments can consist of everything from industrial warehouses leased to distribution centres or over long-term agreements for storage units’ facilities and even car washes!

 Industrial real estate investments often have significant fees and service revenue streams.

-These are targeted to generate sales from customers use the facility temporarily.
+These are targeted to generate sales from customers who use the facility temporarily.

-It can be modeled after adding coin-operated vacuum cleaners at a car wash.
+It can be modelled after adding coin-operated vacuum cleaners at a car wash.